stpierre/resume/README.rst

   AMQP to offload and distribute tasks
 * Reorganized internal documentation wiki to increase automation and organization
-* Assisted in creation and implementation of Change Management processes
-* Presented numerous internal presentations on new and existing technologies, including Bcfg2; bash scripting; building RPMs;
-  wiki-based documentation; and more
-* Managed HPC resources for external clients

 Nebraska Wesleyan University
 ----------------------------